IBM/nzpyida/docs/source/geospatial.rst

 The following scenario illustrates how nzpyida works.

-Assuming that all ODBC connection parameters are correctly set, issue the following statements to connect to a database (in this case, a Netezza database with the name BLUDB) via ODBC:

-    >>> from nzpyida import IdaDataBase, IdaGeoDataFrame
-    >>> idadb = IdaDataBase('BLUDB')
+Assuming that you've got connection to the databased established via IdaDataBase object named 'idadb'.
 We can create an IDA geo data frame that points to a sample table:

     >>> idadf = IdaGeoDataFrame(idadb, 'SAMPLES.GEO_COUNTY')